bpRsh/2019_shear_analysis_after_dmstack/Nov_2019/nov1_2019/README.md

 gm[0]          gm[1]          gc[0]          gc[1]

 cat final_text.txt | wc -l # 183831  we have 183k rows
-each row is obtained after combining four files using IMCAT `mergecats 5 four_cats_files_names` and finally `catcats all rows`.
+each row is obtained after combining four files using IMCAT `mergecats 5 m m9 l l9` and finally `catcats all rows`.
 ```